 MCD OUTCOME COMPONENT SCHOOL PLAN and informally resolve the issues and concerns identified.
 The process is completed within 20 business days in most cases.
 A parent does not have to go through the IDR process before initiating Due Process Proceedings.
 However, the IDR process is often a better process for resolving disputes because it is faster and less formal than Mediation Only and Due Process proceedings.
 As such, when disputes arise, school sites should provide parents with the IDR pamphlet and explain the advantages of using the IDR process.
 Mediation Only is an optional state-administered process that parents may choose where a mediator assigned by the California Office of Administrative Hearings (OAH) assists a parent and the school district in discussing possible resolutions to their disagreement.
 The State-assigned mediators are trained in the mediation process, are not employees of the school district, and do not have a personal or professional interest in the dispute.
 At a mediation conference, the mediator facilitates communication between the parent and the school district so that all perspectives are clarified.
 The mediator may also suggest options for resolving the dispute.
 No attorneys or advocates may participate in the mediation.
 In addition, communications exchanged in a mediation conference are confidential and may not be used in any subsequent due process hearing or civil proceeding.
 The goal of the mediation is to reach an agreement on how to resolve the dispute.
 If the parties reach an agreement, it will be documented in a settlement agreement and provided to the parent and District for approval and execution.
 Once it is executed, a mediation settlement agreement is enforceable under State and Federal law.
-If an agreement cannot be reached through the Mediation Only can be an effective process when the parties are open to communicating with each other and finding a mutually agreed upon solution.
-It is less threatening and costly to the parties than the due process hearing process described below, since it does not includ
+If an agreement cannot be reached through the Mediation Only process, either party may request a due process hearing to resolve the disagreement.
+Mediation Only can be an effective process when the parties are open to communicating with each other and finding a mutually agreed upon solution.
+It is less threatening and